zhutong1989/Object-Boundary-Tracing-using-NMCD-non-parametric-Multiple-Change-Point-Method/README.md

 －The folder images lists all the 7 images I tried (before and after object boundary detection)   <br />
 －The folder Image Pixel Data lists all the pixel data for the 7 images read from Matlab          <br />
 －The folder References lists three papers -- the NMCD method, Intro to Contour Tracing Problem and Boundary Estimation Theories　<br />
+-The code folder has two subfolders    <br />
+  -The Functions subfolder lists R codes for pre-screening procedure for the most significant possible change-points    <br />
+  -The Implementations subfolder lists R codes for searching for the 1-change-point, 2-change-point images and also boundary detection in smaller segmentations    <br />